Floer theory for the variation operator of an isolated singularity: Monodromy class of an isolated singularity

-A'Campo considered an embedded resolution of the singularity $f$ until the preimage of 0 becomes normal crossing divisors and used their local structure to define, so called the A'Campo space of $f$.
-This was used to compute the zeta function of monodromy of $f$.
-In particular, it can be shown that the monodromy of $f$ can be chosen so that it does not have any fixed points except a neighborhood of the boundary of the Milnor fiber.
-Thus one may ask if there exists a symplectic monodromy that has such a nice topological behavior studied by A'Campo.
+A'Campo considered an embedded resolution of the singularity $f$ until the preimage of 0 becomes normal crossing divisors and used their local structure to define so-called the A'Campo space of $f$.
+This was used to compute the zeta function of the monodromy of $f$.
+In particular, the monodromy of $f$ can be chosen so that it does not have any fixed points except in a neighborhood of the boundary of the Milnor fiber.
+Thus one may ask if there exists a symplectic monodromy having such a nice topological behavior studied by A'Campo.

 Fernandez de Bobabilla-Pe{\l}ka \cite{BP} answered this positively by constructing a symplectic version of A'Campo space.
 Let us recall their settings in two steps.
 The first step is a symplectic refinement of the fibration \eqref{eq:mfib} and the second step is to do the same thing for A'Campo space.